PathLab Overview

 | Map | A full-screen satellite/terrain map.
 You draw boundaries and other features here, place start-point hints, and watch robots move in real time. |

-| Left drawer panels | Lists and monitoring surfaces — robots, features, operations, templates, missions, faults, alerts, messages, audit log. |
+| Left drawer panels | The panels the sidebar opens: lists and monitoring surfaces (robots, features, operations, mission templates, assignments, faults, alerts, messages, audit log, and more). |

-| Right drawer designers | The forms for building things — Coverage settings, the Mission Designer, Make Operation, Survey. |
+| Right drawer designers | The forms the Create menu opens for building things: Coverage, the Mission Designer, New Operation, Survey, and Load. |

 | Timeline | A bottom Gantt-style strip of past mission runs and upcoming scheduled work.
 See Timeline. |